AI assistant — not human

 Operates within Office applications (Word, Excel, PowerPoint, Outlook).
 Detects sensitive information types as users create or edit content and either recommends or automatically applies a sensitivity label.

-Deploying labels without testing their effectiveness against Copilot is like installing a firewall without testing its rules.
-You need to validate that labels are doing what you expect them to do when Copilot queries content across your tenant.
+Deploying labels without testing their effectiveness against Copilot is unwise.
+It is similar to installing a firewall without verifying its rules.

 Build test documents at each sensitivity level containing identifiable content (not real data).
 Place them in a controlled SharePoint site with defined permissions.